 Tips to get the best results from Nylon 3D printing

-- Use a 3D printer with an enclosure: some Nylons are prone to warping as a result from the huge change between the printing temperature and the outside environment.
-A heated bed can help, especially with the bottom layers, but a heated chamber or enclosure work far better at controlling warping and curling.
+Some Nylons are prone to warping as a result of the huge change between the printing temperature and the outside environment.
+A heated bed can help, especially with the bottom layers, but a heated chamber or enclosure works far better at controlling warping and curling.

 Nylon is commonly used to create durable and long-lasting plastic gears, screws, hinges, nuts and bolts and cable ties.
 Beyond this, custom parts that need to be strong, as well as somewhat flexible, are often best for Nylon.